marialwatton/Formula_One_Driving_Styles/README.md

 ## Data Selection

-The dataset **Formula 1 World Championship (1950 - 2024)** used for the project, sourced from Kaggle, included 14 CSV files however this project only utilised 5 of these. ["Formula 1 World Championships (1950-2024)"](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020).
+The dataset **Formula 1 World Championship (1950 - 2024)** used for the project, sourced from Kaggle, included 14 CSV files however this project only utilised 5 of these.
+[Formula 1 World Championships (1950-2024)](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020).

 - ***drivers*** - 9 columns, 862 rows.
 - ***qualifying*** - 9 columns, 10,494 rows.